tayfuntuna/children_books/README.md

-# children_books
+# dataset
-This repo holds the txt version of some famous children_books for semantic and word analysis
+This repo holds some of the txt version of some
+- famous children_books
+- movie subtitles